mas-bandwidth/gafferongames/content/post/client_server_connection.md

 * Clean disconnection is usually implemented with a disconnect packet, however because an attacker can impersonate the client and server with spoofed packets, doing so would give the attacker the ability to disconnect a client from the server whenever they like, provided they know the client and server IP addresses and the structure of the disconnect packet.

 * If a client disconnects dirty and attempts to reconnect before their slot times out on the server, the server still thinks that client is connected and replies with <u>_connection accepted_</u> to handle packet loss.
-The client processes this response and thinks it's connected to the server, but is actually in an undefined state.
+The client processes this response and thinks it's connected to the server, but it's actually in an undefined state.

 While some of these problems require authentication and encryption before they can be fully solved, we can make some small steps forward to improve the protocol before we get to that.
 These changes are instructive.